Events and Requests

 . params

 Provides access to parameters in URL paths as an iterable with the contents matching the positional occurrence of parameters in the url path.
-In case of compound parameters, the respective entry is the key value pairs as given in the URL.
+The respective entry is the key value pair matching the entity definition.

 For example, the parameters in an HTTP request like that: